 - Anomalies of the brain, heart, kidneys and digestive tract: Babies born with these conditions may need surgery and highly specialized care.
 We have the largest team of nationally recognized pediatric surgeons and specialists in Oregon and southwest Washington.
 These experts work directly with our neonatologists to develop a treatment plan.

-- Genetic conditions: Our experienced medical geneticists work with the Doernbecher Fetal Therapy Program to diagnose conditions before or soon after birth.
+- Genetic conditions: Our experienced medical geneticists work with the Doernbecher Fetal Care Program to diagnose conditions before or soon after birth.
 Early treatment can lead to better outcomes.

 Visit our Wall of Hope